The Sixth Shore project 2009-2012

 Shore 6: futures

-In related activities, Phillips convened and curated the in 2010.
+In related activities, Phillips convened and curated the unruly ecologies: biodiversity and art symposium in 2010.
 An offshoot of The Sixth Shore, The Summer Flurries, was developed for Visceral: The Living Art Experiment at the Science Gallery in Dublin (2011).
 The Sixth Shore builds upon knowledge and experience of Phillips at the Banff Wallking and Art Residency 2007 and her strange strolls curatorial project in 2005.